fermat01/Building-streaming-Data-pipeline/README.md

 ## 1. Project overview and  architecture

 In this project, we build a real-time ETL (Extract, Transform, and Load) data pipeline.
-During this process we will use open api to get data Building a streaming ETL (Extract, Transform, Load) data pipeline involves ingesting real-time data , process and transform , and load it into a data storage or analytics system.
+During this process we'll use an open api to get data.
+Building a streaming ETL data pipeline involves ingesting , processing, transforming and loading real-time data into a data storage or analytics system.
 This overview outlines the process of building such a pipeline requiring Apache Kafka for data ingestion, Apache Spark for data processing, and Amazon S3 for data storage.

 <img src="images/streaming-architect.gif" >